pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``connection list`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``connection list`` command lists the connection definitions in the :term:`connections file` and the current connection(if it has not been saved to the connections file).
+The ``connection list`` command lists the :term:`connection definition` definitions in the :term:`connections file` and the current connection (if it has not been saved to the connections file).

 The format of this command is: